Here’s the fact:

 Affiliate program

-A cool feature is – if a sale doesn’t automatically link to an affiliate, you can manually assign it to the right person.
+If a sale doesn’t automatically link to an affiliate, you can manually assign it to the right person.

 🏆 Winner: Circle provides a more robust affiliate program with real tracking and payment capabilities, while Mighty Networks only offers a basic ambassador system without monetary compensation.